-Rule 2-010 1) e) states a Plan Review submission is required for installations involving electric-power-generating equipment or ESS, with a rating in excess of 10 kW (Micro size) as defined by the OEB, and operating in parallel with a supply authority system.
+Rule 2-010 1) e) states a Plan Review submission is required for all installations within the scope of Section 64 regardless if the installation is in parallel with a supply authority or "off-grid", or bi-directional EVSE, with a rating in excess of 10 kW.

 In addition to the increased usage of ESS to provide supplementary power to buildings, homes or the grid, bi-directional EVSE is another solution to provide power back to the grid ("Vehicle-to-grid (V2G)"), buildings ("Vehicle-to-building (V2B)"), or homes ("Vehicle-to-home (V2H)").
-Bi-directional EVSE is referenced in Rule 86-308 as being an "electric power production source".
+Bi-directional EVSE is referenced in Rule 86-308 as being an "electric power production source."